msberends/AMR/index.md

 The `AMR` package basically does four important things:

-1. It **cleanses existing data**, by transforming it to reproducible and profound *classes*, making the most efficient use of R. These functions all use artificial intelligence to guess results that you would expect:
+1. It **cleanses existing data** by providing new *classes* for microoganisms, antibiotics and antimicrobial results (both S/I/R and MIC).
+With this package, you learn R everything about microbiology that is needed for analysis.
+These functions all use artificial intelligence to guess results that you would expect:

    * Use `as.mo()` to get an ID of a microorganism.
 The IDs are human readable for the trained eye - the ID of *Klebsiella pneumoniae* is "B_KLBSL_PNE" (B stands for Bacteria) and the ID of *S. aureus* is "B_STPHY_AUR".
 The function takes almost any text as input that looks like the name or code of a microorganism like "E. coli", "esco" or "esccol" and tries to find expected results using artificial intelligence (AI) on the included ITIS data set, consisting of almost 20,000 microorganisms.
 It is *very* fast, please see our [benchmarks](./articles/benchmarks.html).
 Moreover, it can group *Staphylococci* into coagulase negative and positive (CoNS and CoPS, see [source](./reference/as.mo.html#source)) and can categorise *Streptococci* into Lancefield groups (like beta-haemolytic *Streptococcus* Group B, [source](./reference/as.mo.html#source)).
    * Use `as.rsi()` to transform values to valid antimicrobial results.
 It produces just S, I or R based on your input and warns about invalid values.
 Even values like "<=0.002; S" (combined MIC/RSI) will result in "S".